 For any business to prosper and see a developmental graph growing higher, it is essential for them to maintain business ethics.
-Anything and everything that works in favour of their reputation and maintaining a high name in the market should be worked upon.
+Anything and everything that works in favor of their reputation and maintaining a high name in the market should be worked upon.

-There are times when the business owners might have to take a back foot in terms of profit and attain greater market worth by giving their customers what they are looking for.
+There are times when business owners might have to take a back foot in terms of profit and attain greater market worth by giving their customers what they are looking for.